ecoquants/nrel-docker/rstudio-shiny/README.md

-# Build rstudio-shiny docker image
+# rstudio-shiny: build docker image

 Want spatial capabilities (especially rgdal, raster and leaflet packages) in a common R instance that can be used with: